 Lyocell fibers absorbs moisture more efficiently than cotton.
 This supports the body’s natural thermal regulating mechanism, keeping your skin feeling pleasantly cool and dry throughout the day and night.
 Fabrics can also be engineered to provide warm and dry sensations on the skin.

 Modal is an extremely soft rayon fabric that is made from the pulp of beech trees.
 The trees are never cut down, instead they are trimmed to harvest the fiber.
 Beech trees rejuvenate themselves without any artificial irrigation or planting.
 95% of the production materials used to make the yarn are recovered and reused and it is also a CO2 neutral fiber.
-Modal fabric is typically blended with spandex to create a soft, fabric with excellent drape that is lightweight and breathable like cotton but is significantly more durable and does not fade or pill.
+Modal fabric is typically blended with spandex to create a soft, fabric with excellent drape that is lightweight and breathable like cotton but is significantly more durable, can withstand warm water with washing, and does not fade or pill.

 Bamboo apparel is softer than the softest cotton, and it has a natural sheen like silk or cashmere.
 Bamboo drapes like silk or satin, yet is less expensive and more durable.
 Made from the pulp of bamboo fiber, bamboo fabric is naturally antibacterial, hypo-allergenic, and provides sun protection, blocking out 97.5% of harmful UV rays.
 While the process of transforming bamboo fibers into fabric is a chemical process (see Rayon below), bamboo in it's natural form is a sustainable plant that is fast growing, needs very little water and thrives naturally without using any chemical pesticides or fertilizers.
 Bamboo fabric is also 100% biodegradable.